clp-research/slurk/docs/slurk_tools.rst

     browser2 = chromium-browser
     client_names = John Zoidberg,Hubert Farnsworth

 If everything is set up correctly, simply call `start_clients.py` with Python from the command line:

 .. code-block:: sh

     $ python tools/start_clients.py

+By default, clients are connected to the Waiting Room.
+Using the `--testroom` flag, you can connect clients to the Test Room instead.